 - Headache/pain medicine – make sure to include children’s versions if hiking with kids

 - Moleskin or blister patches

 - You could also add an instruction card on how to use items if you are not familiar with them and/or wilderness first aid booklet.

 - It’s not always included, but we think that bug spray should always be included in your first aid kit as well…no one wants to be eaten alive by mosquitos!

 - Any prescription medications you may need during your hike or if you were out overnight.
 For us, this includes an epinephrine autoinjector.

 Don’t want to put your own together?
-We found this one that is for up to 4 people for up to 7 days and has a few extras too!
+We have this one that is for up to 4 people for up to 7 days and has a few extras too!

 You may also want to include some or all of the following for a more complete first aid kit.
-Or, this kit is pretty extensive and designed for mountaineers.
-We’d still suggest double checking that you have everything you need (prescriptions, bug spray, etc.), but it looks like it is very well thought out for most emergencies.
+Or, this kit is pretty extensive and designed for longer trips.
+We have a similar option that stays in the truck.
+We’d still suggest double-checking that you have everything you need (prescriptions, bug spray, etc.), but it looks like it is very well thought out for most emergencies.

 - Splints, elastic wraps, cleansing pads, liquid bandage, non-stick dressing, etc

 - Eye drops additional pain medications such as aspirin, poison ivy treatment, prescriptions, epinephrine, Immodium, antacids, etc.